-When exploring Lassen Volcanic National Park and hiking Lassen Peak we decided to also hike Bumpass Hell, one of the parks most well known attractions.
-Bumpass hell is named after Kendall Vanhook Bumpass who stumbled on this area in the late 1800’s while he was hiking.
-It is named Bumpass Hell because he actually fell in one of the steam geysers and ended up losing a leg.
-The area itself is a geothermal area that has many steam vents that continuously pour out steam and sulfur gases from the molten lava that is running 5 miles under this area and the forest ranger there told us some of the water is so acidic it is like stomach acid.
-Read on for photos and a recap on the hike.
+When exploring Lassen Volcanic National Park and hiking Lassen Peak, we decided to also hike Bumpass Hell, one of the park’s most well-known attractions.
+Bumpass Hell was named after Kendall Vanhook Bumpass, who stumbled on this area in the late 1800s while he was hiking.
+It is called Bumpass Hell because he fell in one of the steam geysers and ended up losing a leg.
+This is a geothermal area that has many steam vents that continuously pour out steam and sulfur gases from the molten lava, which is running five miles below.
+The forest ranger there told us some of the water is so acidic it is like stomach acid.
+This is a beautiful hike though, read on for all the information.

-After about 30 minutes walking around the boardwalk and taking in the sights we headed back to higher ground to escape the smell of the sulfur and made our way out of Lassen Volcanic National Park.
-Bumpass Hell is one of those places that really has to be seen to be beleived.
-When I orginally saw the pictures I wasn’t sure what to expect and it exceeded my expectations.
-You can check out a video I shot with my phone below to get more of a feel for Bumpass Hell.
+After about 30 minutes walking around the boardwalk and taking in the sights, we headed back to higher ground and towards the trailhead.
+Bumpass Hell is one of those places that really has to be seen to be believed.
+When I initially saw the pictures, I wasn’t sure what to expect, and it exceeded my expectations.

-I would recommend checking out this area as it is an easy walk and it is something that you never really get a chance to see.
-I would love to see it again with all of the snow on it that is there most of the year.
+I would recommend checking out this area as it is an easy walk, and it is something that you never really get a chance to see.
+Let me know what you think in the comments and read more about Lassen National Park here.